-Your health care provider and health plan must give you a notice that tells you how they may use and share your health information and how you can exercise your health privacy rights.
-In most cases, you should get this notice on your first visit to a provider or in the mail from your health insurer, and you can ask for a copy at any time.
-The provider or health plan cannot use or disclose information in a way that is not consistent with their notice.
+Your health care provider and health plan must give you a notice that tells you how they may use and share your health information.
+It must also include your health privacy rights.
+In most cases, you should receive the notice on your first visit to a provider or in the mail from your health plan.
+You can also ask for a copy at any time.

-The law requires your doctor, hospital, or other health care provider you see in person to ask you to state in writing that you received the notice.
-Often, that means the doctor will ask you to sign a form stating that you received the notice that day.
+The law requires your doctor, hospital, or other health care provider to ask you to state in writing that you received the notice.

 - The law does not require you to sign the “acknowledgement of receipt of the notice.”

-- Refusing to sign the acknowledgement does not prevent the entity from using or disclosing health information as the Rule permits it to do.
+- Refusing to sign the acknowledgement does not prevent a provider or plan from using or disclosing health information as HIPAA permits.

-- If you refuse to sign the acknowledgement, the provider must keep a record that they failed to obtain your acknowledgement.
+- If you refuse to sign the acknowledgement, the provider must keep a record of this fact.

 The notice must describe:

-- the ways that the Privacy Rule allows the covered entity to use and disclose protected health information.
-It must also explain that the entity will get your permission, or authorization, before using your health records for any other reason.
+- How the Privacy Rule allows provider to use and disclose protected health information.
+It must also explain that your permission (authorization) is necessary before your health records are shared for any other reason

-- the covered entity’s duties to protect health information privacy.
+- The organization’s duties to protect health information privacy

-- your privacy rights, including the right to complain to HHS and to the covered entity if you believe your privacy rights have been violated.
+- Your privacy rights, including the right to complain to HHS and to the organization if you believe your privacy rights have been violated

-- how to contact the entity for more information and to make a complaint.
+- How to contact the organization for more information and to make a complaint

-When and how you can receive a Notice of Privacy Practices
+When and how can I receive a Notice of Privacy Practices?

-- A health plan must give its notice to each new enrollee at enrollment, and send a reminder to every enrollee at least once every three years that the notice is available upon request.
-A health plan can give the notice to the “named insured,” that is, the subscriber for coverage.
-It does not also have to give separate notices to any covered spouses and dependents.
+A health plan can give the notice to the “named insured” (subscriber for coverage).
+It does not also have to give separate notices to spouses and dependents.